Cookbook

 when(form=given - 'foo')

-the form= parameter of the Given and when functions will send the given dictionary as a urlencoded HTTP form, but you can try json and multipart content types to ensure all API users will be happy!
+the form= parameter of the Given and when functions will send the given dictionary as a urlencoded HTTP form, but you can also try multipart content type.

 assert response.text == 'bar'